Animesh452/CSE-572-DM-HW3/README.md

   - Similarity metrics (Cosine, MSD, Pearson)
   - Number of neighbors (K)
 - Plotted RMSE vs K to identify optimal neighbor sizes.

+Answers to all questions listed in the HW3 pdf are included in the respective ipynb files.